BigDataBiology/ENA_microbial_submission/README.md

 ## Register Study

 Start by going through the [Register a Study Interactively](https://ena-docs.readthedocs.io/en/latest/submit/study/interactive.html).
 We find it easier to register a new Study interactively, especially when the raw reads we want to submit will become associated with a single Study, but you can find instructions to do this programmatically on the [Register a Study Programmatically](https://ena-docs.readthedocs.io/en/latest/submit/study/programmatic.html) section.
+We suggest that you define a release date well beyond the present date to avoid making the study publicly available when you still need to edit it.
+Do not forget to download the file with the BioProject and the Study accession numbers.

 ## Register Samples

 The next step is to register your samples.
 You can find information about this step on the [How to Register Samples](https://ena-docs.readthedocs.io/en/latest/submit/samples.html) and [Register Samples Programmatically](https://ena-docs.readthedocs.io/en/latest/submit/samples/programmatic.html) sections.
 We will use the ERC000028 checklist (ENA prokaryotic pathogen minimal sample checklist, available [here](https://www.ebi.ac.uk/ena/browser/view/ERC000028)).
 We will be constructing the XML based on the fields in the checklist (we will not modify the checklist file for submission).
-This repo includes a TSV file, `test_metadata.tsv`, with example metadata necessary to register samples in the ENA.
-To create the XML file to register your samples you should run the `ena_samples_xml.py` script.
+This repo includes a TSV file, `test_sample_metadata.tsv`, with example metadata necessary to create the XML file used to register samples in the ENA.
+To create the XML file based on your sample metadata, run the `ena_samples_xml.py` script.
 Adapt the following command:

 ```
 python ena_samples_xml.py -i test_sample_metadata.tsv -o sample.xml -c ERC000028